What Is Augmentation?

 How is augmentation treated?

 There are several options to treat augmentation.
-Your doctor may switch you to an alpha-2-ligand or low-dose opioid, 2 other drugs that can help with RLS symptoms.
+Your doctor may switch you to an alpha-2-delta-ligand or low-dose opioid, 2 other drugs that can help with RLS symptoms.
 Augmentation may be difficult to diagnose.
 Your doctor may need to adjust your medicine.2

 Things to know about augmentation